If you’re a penny stock trader like I am, you’re always looking to see if a stock is a pump before you trade it.

 From this blog, I highlighted some of the most seen signs that would signal you that a stock is being pumped.

 Knowing how to spot the pump and dump stocks can save you a lot.

-I know that there are so many other signals to recognize a pump and dump stock which are not listed here.
+I know that there are so many other signals to recognize a pump and dump stock that is not listed here.
 Please take this time to complete this list in the comment section.

 As always, trade smart!